JustineFR/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of elements.

 2. What is the difference between a function and a method?

+A method is a function inside an object.

 3. What is closure?

+closure has to do with global and local scope: Where is my data available in the program, in the global scope (available everywhere) or in the local scope (only available inside a function).

 4. Describe the four rules of the 'this' keyword.

+- Global Binding : "this" is in the global scope
+- Implicit binding: When the function is called preceding by a dot, the 'this' keyword refers to the word on the left side of the dot.
+- New binding: this refers to the object inside a construcor method
+- Expliciti binding: when "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+The super() keyword is used to access and call functions on an object's parent.

 ## Project Set up